What is Schema Therapy & is it the right choice for you?

 “What are Schemas?” we hear you ask…

-Schemas are best defined as negative beliefs, problem behaviours, and distressing emotions that interfere with your daily life and cause a significant disturbance.
-Your schemas make up part of who you are, and they’re present in your thoughts and behaviours.
+Schemas are best defined as negative beliefs, problem behaviors, and distressing emotions that interfere with your daily life and cause a significant disturbance.
+Your schemas make up part of who you are, and they’re present in your thoughts and behaviors.

 Schemas can lead to: